 Scrum of Scrum

-If there are dependencies which require coordination of multiple squads, they had a ‘daily sync’ meeting where they identified and resolved dependencies between the squads, and used a board with sticky notes to keep track of unresolved dependencies.
+If there are dependencies that require coordination of multiple squads, they had a ‘daily sync’ meeting where they identified and resolved dependencies between the squads and used a board with sticky notes to keep track of unresolved dependencies.

 Optional in Spotify

-The way that Spotify develops software was first described by Henrik Kniberg and Anders Ivarsson in Scaling Agile @ Spotify with Tribes, Squads, Chapters & Guilds.
-I believe Spotify is one of best scaling model in current context, and it’s a great inspiration to start with.
+The way that Spotify develops software was first described by Henrik Kniberg and Anders Ivarsson in Scaling Agile @ Spotify with Tribes, Squads, Chapters and Guilds.
+I believe Spotify is one of the best scaling models in the current context, and it’s a great inspiration to start with.